-Computation description: Provide the plain text description of the formulae used to mathematical statement.
+Computation description: Provide the plain text description of the formulae used to calculate an indicator.
 This should include inclusions and exclusions.

-Computation: Provide a group of symbols that make a formal
+Computation: Provide a group of symbols that make a formal mathematical statement.
 Numerator: Provide a description of the number above the line in a fraction showing how many of the parts indicated by the denominator are taken.
 The numerator may also be used to represent a count, rather than a fractional representation.
 In this case the denominator should be left blank.

-Specify a set of data elements used to calculate the

-numerator.

-Specify a specific data set, database and reference from

-where data are sourced.

-Specify information such as the methods of data collection including census, sample survey, and administrative byproduct.
+Numerator data elements: Data Element/Data Set Specify a set of data elements used to calculate the numerator.
+Data Source Specify a specific data set, database and reference from where data are sourced.
+Guide for use Specify information such as the methods of data collection including census, sample survey, and administrative by-product.
 This may be 'Nil'.
 Denominator: Provide a description of the number below the line in a fraction.

-Specify a set of data elements used to calculate

-denominator.

-Specify a specific data set, database and reference from

-where data are sourced.

-Specify information such as the methods of data collection including census, sample survey, and administrative byproduct.
+Denominator data elements: Data Element/Data Set Specify a set of data elements used to calculate denominator.
+Data Source Specify a specific data set, database and reference from where data are sourced.
+Guide for use Specify information such as the methods of data collection including census, sample survey, and administrative by-product.
 This may be 'Nil'.

-Specify a set of data elements used to calculate

-disaggregated items.

-Specify a specific data set, database and reference from

-where data are sourced.
+Disaggregation data Data Element/Data Set elements: Specify a set of data elements used to calculate disaggregated items.
+Data Source Specify a specific data set, database and reference from where data are sourced.
 This may be 'See Numerator and/or Denominator'.

-Specify information such as the methods of data collection including census, sample survey, and administrative byproduct.
+Guide for use Specify information such as the methods of data collection including census, sample survey, and administrative by- product.
 Comments: Provide any additional information that adds to the understanding of the metadata item.
 This may be 'Nil'.

-Representation class: Specify the class of representation of an indicator, e.g.
+Representational attributes Representation class: Specify the class of representation of an indicator, e.g.

-Rate, Percentage, Ratio, Count, etc.
+Representation class:Specify the class of representation of an indicator, e.gRate, Percentage, Ratio, Count, etc.